ingowald/cudaKDTree/README.md

-In particular for photon mapping, it has been shown that faster queries can be achieved if for each node in the k-d tree we choose the split dimensoin not in a round-robin way, but rather, by always splitting in the widest dimension of that node's associated sub-tree.
+In particular for photon mapping, it has been shown that faster queries can be achieved if for each node in the k-d tree we choose the split dimension not in a round-robin way, but rather, by always splitting in the widest dimension of that node's associated sub-tree.

-Both our builder and our traversal allow for doing tihs; however, since this requires each node to be able to "somehow" store and retrieve a split dimension this requires to define one's own node type, and then define a `node_traits` for this that also defines some
+Both our builder and our traversal allow for doing this; however, since this requires each node to be able to "somehow" store and retrieve a split dimension this requires to define one's own node type, and then define a `node_traits` for this that also defines some